vackosar/fasttext-vector-norms-and-oov-words/README.md

   </tbody>
 </table>

 Above approach yielded around 48% accuracy on 3000 random two-word samples from MIT 10k common words.
-A more efficient method in this case would be to search vocabulary instead of calculating vector norms.
-More appropriate comparison though would be to some alternative e.g. using Edit Distance performed also on OOV words and words with typos.
+A more efficient method in this specific case would be to search vocabulary instead of calculating vector norms.
+More appropriate comparison however would be for more general task involving OOV words e.g. using Edit Distance performed also on OOV words and words with typos.

 # Conclusion

 FastText vector norms and their term-frequency were visualized and investigated in this post.

-Standard Norm Term Frequency plot revealed potentially interesting clustering of common vectors in three to four main areas.
+Standard Norm Term-Frequency plot revealed potentially interesting clustering of common vectors in three to four main areas.

 No-N-Gram Norm has very similar Norm-TF distribution as Word2Vec shown in [(Schakel & Wilson, 2015)](http://arxiv.org/abs/1508.02297).

-NG_Norm shows that n-gram count could be potentially useful feature and that simple averaging over vectors may not be optimal.
+NG_Norm shows that n-gram count could be potentially useful feature and that simple averaging over n-gram vectors may not be optimal.
 Perhaps some approach akin to [(Zhelezniak et al., 2019)](https://arxiv.org/abs/1904.13264) could be used.

 # References